tmpfs/mdp/doc/alt/README.txt

 ## Hook

-Keep your README up to date with a git hook, this is the hook from this repository:
+Keep your README up to date with a git hook, this is the pre-commit hook from this repository:

 #!/usr/bin/env bash
 path=$(cd ${BASH_SOURCE[0]%/*} && echo $PWD);